Skip to main content

 Do I need a prescription so Medicare will cover my catheters?

 Yes.
-In order to approve and cover catheters, Medicare will require a valid prescription or Plan of Care.
-Also, documentation must notate specifics about the condition that requires the use of catheters as well as the determined length of need.
+To approve and cover catheters, Medicare will require a valid prescription or a Plan of Care.
+Also, documentation must note the specific condition requiring catheter use, as well as the determined duration of need.

 PDF: Documentation Requirements for Catheters

-In order to cover sterile catheters and lubrication, Medicare requires proper documentation in the prescribing doctor’s notes.
-These notes, which are referred to as PDF, must also match the plan of care/prescription.
+To cover sterile catheters and lubrication, Medicare requires proper documentation in the prescribing doctor’s notes.
+These notes (sometimes abbreviated as PDF) must also match the plan of care/prescription.

 PDF stands for the permanence of the condition, the diagnosis, and the frequency of cathing per day or per week, etc.